mlciagathungu/pythonClassWork/README.md

    %= : modulus and assigns %=3 , ( x = x%3)

    7. Identity operators
+      Is : returns true if both comparisons refer to the same object.
+      Is not : returns true if they refer to different objects.
 ## Loops
 1. For loop
    Iterates (loop) over sequences \; list, dictionary, tuple, string and range.